 Interoperability is something we probably take for granted in the behavioral health software space.
+It’s is one of the foundational elements, if not the foundation itself, for the modern EHR (electronic health record) experience.

 Let’s dig into the importance and history of this core functionality.